 I believed that if we let the faculty know we wanted to understand their concerns and showed an honest effort to address them, that would change their mood about collective bargaining.
+I believed that.

-Well, we went through the most incredible time period with the assessment.
+Well, we went through the most incredible time period with the assessment effort.
 The survey process was the most contentious.
 It was contentious on both sides.
 Just simply putting together the survey.
 The presidents didn't want us to ask certain questions.
 The faculty wanted us to ask all the questions they came up with, pages of them.
 The faculty were very leery and suspicious about the process.
 Would it be fair?
 Would they be protected against reprisal?
 Many times I personally had to assure them that I would make sure the process was fair, and that we would make sure that they were protected.

-I think faculty became convinced of fairness in the campus hearings.
-Still, some faculty said to me that they wouldn't consider coming forward to testify.
+I think faculty became convinced of fairness in the hearings, which we held on four campuses.
+Still, some faculty said to me that they wouldn't consider coming forward to testify at a hearing.
 They thought that if the president wasn't there himself he would have people present who would report faculty comments.
 Now there was tremendous resistance to a detailed survey.
-The logic given was that if you make it anonymous and allowed openended answers, they can tell you anything.
+The logic given was that if you make it anonymous and allowed open-ended answers, they can tell you anything.
 I said, "What's wrong with that?
 Aren't we really interested in what their concerns are?"
-Again, this must have sounded naive.
+Again this must have sounded naive, but I thought it was straightforward.
 So we struggled over this and finally devised a process.
 We had tension on the committee between the regents, the administrators and the faculty contingent.

 Eventually we developed a process that they felt good about.
-We had a double-envelope kind of procedure that protected them.
+We had a double-envelope kind of process that protected them.
 I made sure the tabulation was fair.
-Still, faculty worried that if they could be recognized they would be in jeopardy.
+Still, faculty worried that if they could be recognized that they would be in jeopardy.
 I was surprised at the enormous fears.
 These were people who held tenure and espoused academic freedom.
 Their fear really upset me.
 I wondered about the atmosphere in our colleges with such a degree of fear.
 Many faculty told me afterwards that they didn't participate in either of those processes because they just couldn't trust it.